itoshkov/itoshkov.github.io/git-tutorial.md

 >
 > Don Norman - The Design of Everyday Things

-In this tutorial I'll try to describe how git works, without using git.
-Instead, we'll create a simple, git-like system using just zip files `diff` and `patch`.
+In this tutorial I'll try to describe how git works without using git itself.

-The idea is to build a good model of how git works _conceptually_.
+Instead, we'll create a simple, git-like system using just `zip`, `diff`, `patch` and a few simple filesystem commands.
+The idea is to build a good mental model of how git works _conceptually_.

 You can [go here](https://youtu.be/dQw4w9WgXcQ) if you prefer to watch this tutorial instead of reading it.

-I'll be using some simple Linux commands like `mkdir`, `cd`, `ls`, `cp` and of course `zip`.

 We'll be developing our system by solving the problems we face one at a time.
 There are many solutions to each of them as you can see by the plethora of Version Control Systems (VCS) developed since [1972](https://en.wikipedia.org/wiki/Version_control#History).
-Our own choices will be informed by git's choices, because we are trying to build a conceptual model of how git works.
+Our own choices will be informed by git's choices.
 For example it tracks changes between snapshots - the current state of the project as a whole, whereas some other VCSes track changes of individual files.

-## Why Do We Need Version Control Systems?
+### Why Do We Need Version Control Systems?

 Software development is hard.
 Developing anything but the most trivial programs takes a lot of time and effort.
 Often we need to change things to: